Public procession licence

 Any moving event held in a public place anywhere in Scotland can be considered a parade or a procession.
 This can include races, fun runs and sponsored walks; processions; gala day parades and street parties; demonstrations and protests; displays and promotions.

+While the right to process is protected by the Human Rights Act 1998, it is not an absolute right, and restrictions can be imposed.
 We can only prohibit a procession for specified reasons laid down by legislation, such as public order issues.
 We cannot prohibit a procession because the views of the participants are controversial.

 Before you apply